 I am a Professor in Conflict Archaeology and Genocide Investigation at Staffordshire University specialising in Holocaust studies.
 I am also the Director of the Centre of Archaeology.
 I teach in the areas of forensic archaeology, techniques in the identification of human remains and various aspects of crime scene investigation.
 I graduated from the University of Birmingham with a BA(Hons) Archaeology and Ancient History in 2007 and an MPhil(B) in Archaeological Practice in 2008.
 I also completed my PhD thesis entitled ‘Holocaust Archaeology: Archaeological Approaches to Landscapes of Nazi Genocide and Persecution’, at the University of Birmingham.
 My research focuses on the application of interdisciplinary approaches to the investigation of Holocaust landscapes.
 As part of this research, I completed the first archaeological surveys of the former extermination camp at Treblinka (Poland), the sites pertaining to the slave labour programme in Alderney (the Channel Islands), the former Semlin Judenlager and Anhaltlager (Serbia) and killing sites in Poland and Ukraine.
-Recently, I have also worked on a pilot project with the UK Holocaust Memorial Foundation (UKHMF) to map the terrain of Bergen-Belsen (Germany) and I am a member of the UKHMF Education Advisory Group, appointed by the UK Government.
+I have also worked on a pilot project with the UK Holocaust Memorial Foundation (UKHMF) to map the terrain of Bergen-Belsen (Germany) and I was a member of the UKHMF Education Advisory Group, appointed by the UK Government from 2015-2018.
 In August 2015, I installed a new permanent exhibition entitled “Finding Treblinka” at the Museum of Struggle and Martyrdom in Treblinka based on the findings of my research.
 I am currently the Principal Investigator of three major projects focused on conflict and genocide investigation.
 In 2020, I was invited to deliver the Joseph and Rebecca Meyerhoff Annual Lecture organised by United States Holocaust Memorial Museum (USHMM), a highly prestigious lecture that honors excellence in research and fosters dissemination of scholarly work in Holocaust Studies.

 - Member of the Chartered Institute for Archaeologists (MCIFA)